Collaboration with Fiona Könz

 By the participants‘ ability to adopt a feature or aspect of their counterpart‘s life and them sometimes failing to do so, Surrogate implies the question to which extent such a transgression can be achieved.
 During the performance, the way in which the individual is perceived and approached by its environment has shown to be particularly hard to change.
 To prepare for the exchange, both participants keep a notebook in the style of a diary where they write down all important information their counterpart needs.
 This time period and the notebooks are crucial to the performance and are to be understood as an important part of the work.

 The friction that is produced by Surrogate mostly stems from the fact that the performance is not seen as such from the start.
 By most people – other than the two performers – who were affected, it is conceived as a part of everyday life.
-The performers never actually declaring it artistic work leads to another error in the understanding of it.
+The artists never actually declaring the performance to be artistic work leads to another error in the understanding of it.